Extracting Equations of Motion from Superconducting Circuits: Superconducting Circuit Analysis

-The nonconservative dissipation from the finite JJ resistive shunts are taken into account by the Rayleigh dissipation function $\mathcal{D}$, and further incorporated into the Euler-Lagrange equations of motion \cite{Goldstein_Poole_Safko_2008,Mariantoni_2020}, in terms of generalized coordinate $q_i$, as:
+The nonconservative dissipation from the finite JJ resistive shunts are taken into account by the Rayleigh dissipation function $\mathcal{D}$, and further incorporated into the Euler-Lagrange equations of motion \cite{Goldstein_Poole_Safko_2008,Mariantoni_2020} in terms of a generalized coordinate $q_i$, as:

-with:
+with

 $\mathcal{D}$ accounts for the dissipated power in each JJ branch due to its shunt resistance $R_i$ in terms of its branch flux $\phi_{J_i}$.
-Recalling that only JJ branches have DC resistance values, we rewrite Eq. (\ref{original dissipation function}) as:
+To obtain this relation in matrix form, we first let: